chameleonhead/stratrack/libs/mql-interpreter/README.md

 ## Development

-- `npm run build` – Compile TypeScript sources.
+- `npm run build` – Compile TypeScript sources, including the CLI at `bin/mql-interpreter.ts`.
+- `npm run build:browser` – Bundle the interpreter core into a browser-friendly file at `dist/index.browser.js`.
+Provide your own worker if needed.

 See [TODO.md](TODO.md) for planned features and tasks.